Need a crash course on Bitcoin layers?

 Importance of Simnet to Web3 Developers

 Simnet is optimized for providing fast feedback loops at the cost of correctness.
-However, simnet does not provide a full simulated blockchain environment, so you cannot run integration tests to see how your code behaves when interacting with blockchain miners, nodes, or block streams, to call out a few examples.
+Simnet does not provide a full simulated blockchain environment, so there are no concepts of transaction fees, new blocks, or consensus mechanisms.

-Instead, simnet focuses on letting you quickly iterate on your code and test the code of the contract itself through unit testing.
+Instead, simnet focuses on letting you quickly iterate on your code and test the code of the contract locally through unit testing and integration testing.
 It’s a good preliminary debugging step before introducing the additional variables that come with a fully-fledged blockchain environment.

-Simnet is a local environment spun up on your machine and is a private instance—you cannot share a simnet environment with other devs and collaborate with them.
+Simnet is a local environment spun up on your machine and is a private instance—you cannot share a simnet environment with other devs and collaborate with them—and further, simnet has no persistent state.
+It resets with each run.

 What Is a Devnet?

-A devnet refers to a local blockchain development environment and is used for rapid development of smart contracts.
-With a devnet, your smart contract application can interact with simulated blockchain entities (miners, nodes, and a stream of mined blocks), all within your local machine.
+A devnet (sometimes called a mocknet) is a local blockchain development environment that is used for the rapid development of smart contracts alongside your front-end application development.
+With a devnet, your smart contract application can interact with simulated blockchain entities (miners, nodes, transaction fees, and a stream of mined blocks), all within your local machine.

-Because the development environment is simulated, devnets enable you to create different blockchain configurations to test your code and its requirements.
-For example, you can start a devnet at an arbitrary block height with a specified network upgrade at a later block, and with many simulated users, to see how your application responds.
+Because the development environment mimics a live blockchain network, devnets enable you to create different blockchain configurations to test different scenarios.
+For example, you can start a devnet at an arbitrary block height with a specified network upgrade at a later block, or you can create a network with a certain number of simulated miners, to see how your app responds.

 Importance of Devnet to Web3 Developers

-When devnets simulate a blockchain environment, the entities created—the other contracts, transactions, or nodes—resemble the conditions your application will inhabit once in production.
+When devnets simulate a blockchain environment, the entities created—the block streams, API instances, and nodes—resemble the conditions your application will experience in production.
 But since these are simulations, some of their details or features can be changed to facilitate rapid testing and development.

 Unlike testnets, which are public, each devnet is a single local instance of a simulated network.
 Any developer, or team, that wants to test the code will need to simulate their own devnet in a local environment and do the testing inside it.
 It is not usually a public environment, though it can be collaboratively shared amongst a team of developers.